oovm/jupyter-protocol/Readme.md

 }
 ```

-- See more usages in example: [jupyter-calculator](./projects/jupyter-calculator/src/lib.rs)
+- See more usages in source code: [jupyter-calculator](./projects/jupyter-calculator/src/lib.rs)
+- See more usages in notebook: [jupyter-calculator.ipynb](./Readme.ipynb)

 Supports jupyter lab and vscode